-Table 2 Examples of support for a framework on nature-related financial disclosure
+Table 2: Examples of support for a framework on nature-related financial disclosure

-Stakeholder group Example Financial Institutions (FIs) At the time of writing the following financial institutions have joined the TNFD Informal Working Group (IWG) including AXA (co-financier for this project), BNP Paribas, DBS Bank Ltd, Rabobank, FirstRand Group Ltd, International Finance Corporation, Mirova, Pimco, Standard Chartered, Storebrand Asset Management, Swiss Reinsurance Company Ltd, Willis Towers Watson, Yes

-Stakeholder group Example Bank, and the World Bank .
+Stakeholder group Example Financial Institutions (FIs) At the time of writing the following financial institutions have joined the TNFD Informal Working Group (IWG) including AXA (co-financier for this project), BNP Paribas, DBS Bank Ltd, Rabobank , FirstRand Group Ltd, International Finance Corporation, Mirova, Pimco, Standard Chartered, Storebrand Asset Management, Swiss Reinsurance Company Ltd, Willis Towers Watson, Yes Bank, and the World Bank .
 A total of 38 financial institutions have joined the IWG.

-There are also a group of four investors (AXA, BNP Paribas, Mirova, Sycamore) who are calling for and supporting the development of a biodiversity measurement tool by ESG data providers, and there is a Finance for Biodiversity pledge being launched by the Finance Community of Practice of the EU Business@Biodiversity Platform, which 26 financial institutions have signed, including AXA.
+Stakeholder group Example Sycamore) who are calling for and supporting the development of a biodiversity measurement tool by ESG data providers, and there is a Finance for Biodiversity pledge being launched by the Finance Community of Practice of the EU Business@Biodiversity Platform, which 26 financial institutions have signed, including AXA.
 The World Bank published five "big ideas" to mobilize biodiversity funding, one of these was a call for the establishment of the TNFD .
 Corporations Groups such as the Natural Capital Coalition (NCC) are helping to advance corporate reporting on nature-related risks.
-This is an essential building block for FIs to fully understand their own exposure through their investments and lending.
-In 2018, building on from the classifications of the TCFD, a categorization of nature-related risks for FIs was established by the NCC.
-Corporations including Walmart, Unilever, Danone and Olam have also recently joined the Business for Nature initiative which calls for nature-related risks to be valued and embedded into their decision making and disclosure .
+This is an essential building block for Fls to fully understand their own exposure through their investments and lending.
+In 2018, building on from the classifications of the TCFD, a categorization of nature-related risks for Fls was established by the NCC.
+Corporations including Walmart, Unilever, Danone and Olam have also recently joined the Business for Nature initiative which calls for nature- related risks to be valued and embedded into their decision making and disclosure .
 42 corporations have signed up to the Together with Nature initiative , which also offers another engagement channel with the corporate sector on the TNFD.
 The World Business Council for Sustainable Development (WBCSD) and the World Economic Forum have both made clear to their members and cooperating corporate partners that they should expect to be required to disclose nature-related risks alongside climate risks in the future as societal expectations shift along with regulatory frameworks.
 It will be important that the corporate sector is also well represented in the IWG, the WBCSD and Brazilian Business Council for Sustainable Development (CEBDS) are members of the IWG, alongside companies including H&M, Reckitt Benckiser and Tesco.
-Central Banks The NGFS has developed its first comprehensive report, which has called for the "development of an internationally consistent environmental disclosure https://www.worldbank.org/en/news/feature/2020/09/25/unlocking-private-finance-for-nature
+Central Banks The NGFS has developed its first comprehensive report, which has called for the "development of an internationally consistent environmental disclosure framework".
+This call to action stresses the importance of the